AndreuCodina/wirio/docs/pages/testing.md

 ## Recommended setup

-You have a `services` singleton declared in `main.py` that is used to build the `ServiceProvider` for the application.
+We have a `services` singleton declared in `main.py` that is used to build the `ServiceProvider` for the application.

 ```python
 services = ServiceCollection()
 ```

-Depending on the complexity of your tests, you might want to alter the services before creating the service provider.
+Depending on the complexity of our tests, we might want to alter the services before creating the service provider.
 Due to this, it's always a good idea to update `main.py` and create a function instead of having a singleton, so that each test can call it to get a fresh `ServiceCollection` instance.

 ```python
 def configure_services() -> ServiceCollection: